jkrems/proposal-pkg-exports/README.md

 * What needs to change in the CJS resolution algorithm?

+* What are the risks of future browser compat / spec compliance?
+  How can we reduce those risks?

 * `PACKAGE_EXPORT_RESOLVE(packageName, packageSubpath, parentURL)`
   - Replaces `PACKAGE_MAIN_RESOLVE`
   - If packageSubpath is `""`, it uses the `main` field.